ChickTechRDU/rpi-wordpress-screen/README.md

     sep='\n')
 ```

-- Polling for new blog posts - TODO miwhite comment code
+- Polling for new blog posts - TODO miwhite doing this one (comment code)

 ```python
 import requests